Electronic Deposit Gateway

 • When uploading your dissertation to the Electronic Deposit Gateway, you must select “Columbia University” as the institution. (“Teachers College, Columbia University” is for EdD students only.)

-Log in to the GSAS deposit application using your UNI and password.
+Log in to the GSAS deposit application (link below) using your UNI and password.
 This application collects critical information for your diploma and your certification letters.
 The application fee is non-refundable, with the exception of errors that may arise during payment processing.

 While completing the GSAS deposit application, please note the following: